Modular Water Systems Salvages A Stranded Community

 No Local Facility, Left No Place to Discharge Overflowing Septic Waste

-Modular Water Systems (MWS) was approached by a Consulting Engineering Firm working for the Town of Coalwood to design a new standalone WWT solution.
-This decentralized, WWT plant needed to meet three primary selection criteria:
+Modular Water Systems (MWS) was approached by a Consulting Engineering Firm working for the Town of Coalwood to design a new standalone wastewater treatment solution.
+This decentralized, wastewater treatment plant needed to meet three primary selection criteria:

 • Sufficient treatment capacity to support the small town.